Structure of the Hong Kong Police Force: Crime and Security ("B" Department)

 Crime & Security Department is responsible for the force policy regarding the investigation of crimes and matters of a security nature.
-Crime Wing consists of a number of operational bureaux and specialized units.
-The operational bureaux deal with specific areas of criminal activity whereas the specialized units provide support services to operational units in the force and deal with policy matters on various issues including child abuse, domestic violence, and witness protection.
+Crime Wing consists of a number of operational bureaux and specialised units.
+The operational bureaux deal with specific areas of criminal activity whereas the specialised units provide support services to operational units in the force and deal with policy matters on various issues including child abuse, domestic violence, and witness protection.
 Security Wing provides VIP protection and security co-ordination, including counter-terrorism.

 Crime Wing

 Organised Crime and Triad Bureau (OCTB or O記) investigate major organised and serious crime involving all types of activities such as theft/smuggling of vehicles, human trafficking, firearms, vice, debt collection, syndicated gambling and extortion.
-It also investigates triad societies and their hierarchies with particular emphasis on their involvement in organized crime.
+It also investigates triad societies and their hierarchies with particular emphasis on their involvement in organised crime.

 Criminal Intelligence Bureau (CIB) is the Force's central co-ordinating body for intelligence on crime and criminality which, after analysis and assessment, is disseminated to crime investigation units as required.
 In addition, the CIB works closely with the OCTB and other Crime Wing bureaux in tackling triad and organised crime syndicates.
 To strengthen the criminal intelligence capability within the Force, the Bureau also organises related training courses and seminars for investigators.
 Criminal Investigation Division or CID are sub-division located in each district.

 Commercial Crime Bureau (CCB) investigates serious commercial and business fraud, computer-related crimes, the forgery of monetary instruments, identity documents and payment cards, and the counterfeiting of currency and coins.
 It liaises very closely with international law enforcement agencies on exchange of intelligence and requests for investigation from other jurisdictions alleging criminal conduct in relation to commercial transactions.

 Narcotics Bureau (NB) investigates serious drug cases such as importation and manufacture of illicit drugs and gathers intelligence in relation to major drug activities.
 It also conducts investigations in partnership with overseas law enforcement agencies whenever there is a Hong Kong connection to international drug trafficking.
 The Bureau is also responsible for financial investigations using powers granted under the Drug Trafficking (Recovery of Proceeds) Ordinance, Organised and Serious Crimes Ordinance and the United Nations (Anti-Terrorism Measures) Ordinance.

 Support Group is made up of units which provide a technical and professional service to support criminal investigation, including Criminal Records Bureau, Identification Bureau, Forensic Firearms Examination Bureau, Witness Protection Unit, and Child Protection Policy Unit.
-The group also fulfills a liaison responsibility for the Forensic pathology Service and the Forensic Science Division.
+The group also fulfils a liaison responsibility for the Forensic pathology Service and the Forensic Science Division.